Swagman (video game)

 Swagman is a 1997 action-adventure video game developed by Core Design and published by Eidos Interactive in Europe for the Sega Saturn and in North America for the PlayStation.
 In the game, players assume the role of Zack and Hannah to free the imprisoned Dreamflight fairies and stop the villain Swagman from unleashing his horde of monsters upon the world, whose inhabitants cannot wake up from their nightmares.
 The title was developed in conjunction with other projects at Core Design, taking influence from the works of Tim Burton.
 Versions for both the 32X and Atari Jaguar CD were announced but not released.
 It was received with mostly positive reception from critics.

 Gameplay

 Swagman is an action-adventure game with platform elements that is played in a top-down perspective, where the players initially take control of Zack and later Hannah to traverse through both the real and the Terrortries world, with the main objectives being to rescue captured Dreamflight members and stop the titular villain from unleashing his horde of monsters upon the world, whose inhabitants cannot wake up from their nightmares.
 Zack/Hannah can travel from the real world to the Terrortries world at almost any location by using a Mirror warp.
+Usable weapons throughout the game include a sword (equipped once the game starts), a flashlight to help see in dark places, bombs to blow stuff up, to name a few.
+Players are guided by the magician Scrabab, who gives key information and tips as to help the player on their journey.